• Skip to primary navigation

 This means that they must behave honourably towards their principal, put their Principal’s interests above their own and not seek to make any profit out of the arrangement, which is not authorised by their agreement with the principal.

-It will belong to the Principal (because it was acquired by unauthorised use of the principal’s money) and the Principal will be entitled to claim it off him.
+It will belong to the Principal (because it was acquired by unauthorised use of the principal’s money), and the Principal will be entitled to claim it from him.

 After all, tenants cannot be expected to know what private instructions the landlord has given to his agent.